 Real Tree Care

-A few helpful tree care tips will enhance the enjoyment of your Christmas tree and keep it fresh and fragrant throughout the holiday season.
+A few helpful tree care tips will enhance the enjoyment of your real Christmas tree and keep it fresh and fragrant throughout the holiday season.

-Remember, trees are very thirsty.
+Remember, real trees are very thirsty.
 They may drink from 1 quart to 1 gallon of water per day.
 Use a stand with a 1 gallon capacity or more.
 Check it daily and supply fresh water as needed.
 Happy Holidays!

 5 Biggest Myths About Christmas Trees